 - Phase I: Budget Goals

-- A major consideration in developing the laboratory budget is to provide justification for all expenses when the laboratory budget is not fully in sync with that of the overarching hospital/institution.
+- True or False: A major consideration in developing the laboratory budget is to provide justification for all expenses when the laboratory budget is not fully in sync with that of the overarching hospital/institution.

 - Phase II: Budget Assumptions